johnwcowan/r7rs-work/TreesCowan.md

 `(invert-tree `*tree*`)`

-Returns an inversion of *tree*, not necessarily freshly allocated.
+Returns an inversion of *tree*, not necessarily newly allocated.

 `(tree-parent `*subtree inversion*`)`